-We have audited the financial statements of Clallam County Fire Protection District No. 3, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, as listed in the financial section of our report.
+We have audited the financial statements of Clallam County Fire Protection District No. 3, as of and for the year ended December 31, 2022, and the related notes to the financial statements, as listed in the financial section of our report.